 - Upon receipt of a written complaint, the appropriate supervisor will work with the parties in an attempt to resolve the conflict.
 Every attempt will be made to maintain confidentiality during this process.
 An employee will not be required to respond to a complaint which is not in writing and which, when appropriate, does not have specific documentation including dates, times, actions, supporting documents, etc. The written complaint will be made available to the employee.

-- If the complaint is not resolved at this level within ten (10) working days, the student should forward to the vice president or designee, a copy of the original written complaint with an explanation regarding action taken at each prior level.
-The vice president or designee will meet with the student, the employee, and the relevant supervisor and attempt to resolve the issues.
+- If the complaint is not resolved at this level within ten (10) working days, the student should forward to the Vice President of Student Affairs or Designee, a copy of the original written complaint with an explanation regarding action taken at each prior level.
+The dean and/or associate dean will meet with the student, the employee, and the relevant supervisor and attempt to resolve the issues.

-- If the vice president or designee do not resolve the complaint, the student may forward it in writing to the college president for final resolution.
+- If the associate dean and/or dean do not resolve the complaint, the student may forward it in writing to the college president for final resolution.
 The college president or designee will issue a final written determination in the complaint process.